rwinslow/resolve/README.md

   * You find comfort in their presence. (-1 Doubt, \-1 Wound)
   * The stress of your life tests the relationship (-1 Doubt, \+1 Wound, Roll Bond 6 to prevent \-1 Rank)
   * There’s safety in vulnerability.
 You reveal what’s really going on (Relieve all Doubt, \-1 Trauma, \+1 Bond, can take no other Relief action this round)
-* Wealth Arc
-  * Your life bleeds into your work.
-Someone notices something different about you. (-1 Doubt)
-  * You have to make a tough call at work. (-2 Doubt, \+1 Wound)
-  * You figured out how to separate work and life, but that means leaving something behind. (-3 Doubt, \+1 Wound, Forget 1 piece of Gear at home next conflict)
-  * Your efforts are noticed.
-Management thinks you’re ready for more responsibility. (-3 Doubt, \-1 Trauma, \-All Wounds, \+1 Wealth)
 * Profession Arc
   * Searching on the classifieds shows opportunity.
 You think about new challenges. (-1 Doubt)
   * You have an interview.
 Hope you can afford new clothes. (-2 Doubt, Wealth 4 to dress the part and get the job)
-  * You’re fed up and quit in a blaze of glory. (-3 Doubt, \-1 Wealth)
+  * You’re fed up and quit in a blaze of glory. (-3 Doubt, -1 Wealth, Lose Profession)
   * First day at work.
-Need to learn some names and watch a training video (-3 Doubt, \+1 Wealth, New Profession)
+Need to learn some names and watch a training video (-3 Doubt, +1 Wealth, New Profession)
-* Memento Arc
+* Gear Arc
   * You rummage around your old things and find something special. (-1 Doubt, New basic Gear)
   * You do some research to find out more.
 It has a history. (-2 Doubt)
   * Something about it speaks to you.
 You build some special connection to it. (-2 Doubt)
   * Its true power reveals itself.
 Name it. (-3 Doubt, Gear updated with special power)
+* Wealth Arc
+  * Your life bleeds into your work.
+Someone notices something different about you. (-1 Doubt)
+  * You have to make a tough call at work. (-2 Doubt, +1 Wound)
+  * You figured out how to separate work and life, but that means leaving something behind. (-3 Doubt, +1 Wound, Forget 1 piece of Gear at home next conflict)
+  * Your efforts are noticed.
+Management thinks you’re ready for more responsibility. (-3 Doubt, -1 Trauma, -All Wounds, +1 Wealth)

 ## GM